brettonw/RaspberryPi/readme.md

 - update the raspi-config->advanced Options to use the Open GL driver (full or fake KMS), and set the memory split to 256
   NOTE: doing this causes video playback to fail on the device.
 The software is still very much in development.

-# Video playback
+# Notes
 - H264 playback seems to be supported, even in full screen, in the chromium browser.
 It is heavily affected by the network interface, and the amount of memory dedicated to the GPU.

-# Notes
+- The Wifi only connects to the lower frequency transmitters.
 - I use sshpass to do ssh logins from the command line in the setup script.
 This is not a popular tool - brew doesn't install it on the mac.
 I don't exactly appreciate having other people make my decisions for me, so I built it and installed it myself - the source was pulled from sourceforge.
 - to do a "factory reset", you use NOOBS (New Out Of Box Software) - but you have to wait until the raspberry shows on the screen to press the shift key to launch NOOBS.